Chris-Sturgess/VerdaVue/README.md

 	X Formatted date
-	X Clicking item goes to a new page where fields are dynamically displayed X Also a raw JSON format is displayed under the list of fields O Second link is random cat page
+	X Clicking item goes to a new page where fields are dynamically displayed X Also a raw JSON format is displayed under the list of fields X Second link is random cat page
-	O A third page where an image from https://aws.random.cat/meow is displayed in the center O Button to request new image and display over old
+	X A third page where an image from https://aws.random.cat/meow is displayed in the center X Button to request new image and display over old

 O = Unfinished, X = Finished